dojo/docs/dojo/create.rst

 Dojo 1.7 (AMD)
 --------------

+In dojo 1.7, dojo.create has been moved to dojo/_base/html.

+.. code-block :: javascript

+  require("dojo/_base/html", function(dojo){
+      // create a div node
+      var node = dojo.create("div");
+  });

+It's recommend to use dom-construct.get in dojo 1.7.

 .. code-block :: javascript

   require("dojo/dom-construct", function(ctr){  // Note, ctr or any other variable name can be used
       // create a div node
       var node = ctr.create("div");
   });